7mochi/llhl/README.md

 - Turn your server on and enjoy.

 ## Thanks to
-- Th3-822: FPS Limiter and blocking name and model changes
+- Th3-822: FPS Limiter and blocking name and model changes.
-- Alka: Server FPS
+- Alka: Server FPS.
-- Arkshine: Unstuck command
+- Arkshine: Unstuck command.
-- naz: Useful codes for hook messages from AG engine
+- naz: Useful codes for hook messages from AG engine.
-- BulliT: For developing AG Mod and sharing the source code
+- BulliT: For developing AG Mod and sharing the source code.
-- Dcarlox: Grammar corrections in the README
+- Dcarlox: Grammar corrections and Spanish translation.